SherryPlatform/MinCLR/Platform/Linux/ReadMe.md

-# Linux Kernel for MinCLR Project
+# Linux Platform for MinCLR Project

 This is the repository contains the customized Linux Kernel for MinCLR Project.
 MinCLR is a minimal bootable environment for Common Language Runtime.